 Sciences and Maths

 All girls study Biology, Chemistry, Maths and Physics throughout their first five years at St Catherine’s.
 Girls are placed in science divisions (sets) from the U4 onwards and in Maths divisions from the midpoint of the U3 onwards.
 Movements between the divisions is possible and this normally happens at the end of an academic year.
 Maths and Science are compulsory at IGCSE and options at AS or A Level.
-The option exists at IGCSE level for either double award or triple award science, a marked difference to many other schools.
+The option exists at IGCSE level for either double award or triple award science, a marked difference to many other schools and any capacity for streaming in IGCSE sciences depends on the timetable and on the combinations of other options.
 Girls selecting double award science are then able to select an additional GCSE option and broaden their GCSE profile.
 Any girl who selects a double award science is not precluded from taking sciences at A level, nor is it a 'lesser' qualification.
 It allows a very bright girl a broader portfolio of GCSEs.
 Further Maths GCSE is available to girls on the advice of the Mathematics department.

 St Catherine’s is accredited as a De Bono Thinking School.
 Thinking Skills, incorporating the six De Bono thinking hats and Cognitive Research Trust (CoRT) skills underpin all we do in the curriculum.
 Girls are encouraged at all stages to think and learn independently, think creatively and take risks.
 Getting the ‘wrong’ answer is regarded as a positive step forwards and helps to raise the bar still higher!